 A Will should not be witnessed by a beneficiary or the spouse of a beneficiary.
 Such witnesses will lose any benefit under the Will unless they obtain a court Order allowing them to benefit.

 When an application for Letters Probate or Letters of Administration is filed with the court, an Affidavit of Execution is required for one of the witnesses.
 It is always a good idea to have the witnesses complete this affidavit and swear it before a Commissioner for Oaths at the original time of signing.
 This can avoid the trouble and expense of locating the witness in the future, assuming they are alive and capable.

-During the current State of Emergency due to the Covid-19 outbreak, Wills may be witnessed using electronic means, such as Skype or Zoom, if certain conditions are met.
-This type of witnessing is allowed if…
+Wills may now be witnessed using electronic means, such as Skype or Zoom, if certain conditions are met.
+This type of witnessing is allowed if:

 The Law Society of Saskatchewan has set out other requirements that lawyers must follow in these circumstances.
-These include things like confirming the identity of the testator and the contents of the Will, as well as following other rules dealing with electronic signing.
-These measures are in place to help address concerns regarding issues such as fraud, identity theft, undue influence, duress and possible lack of capacity to execute the document.
+These requirements are in place to help address concerns regarding issues such as fraud, identity theft, undue influence, duress and possible lack of capacity to execute the document.